BookStackApp/website/content/docs/user/reusing-content.md

-description = "How to use include tags to reuse pages and page content within other pages" date = "2017-01-22" type = "user-docs"
+description = "How to use include tags to reuse pages and page content within other pages" date = "2017-01-22" type = "user-docs" slug = "reusing-page-content"
 +++

 Within BookStack you may find that you want to include the same block of content in multiple places.
-You could copy and paste that content into multiple pages but then, if that content need to be changed, you'd have to update it multiple times across different pages.
+You could copy and paste that content into multiple pages but then, if that content needs to be changed, you'd have to update it multiple times across different pages.
 Introduced in BookStack v0.14 is the ability to include other pages and to also include single blocks of content from other pages.

+Note that the include behaviour is non-recursive so including will only work to a single level.
+This ensures performance and prevents users from breaking pages by creating include loops.

 ## Include Tags

 To include the content of a page within another you can used the following syntax:

-`{{@<page_id>}}` or `@{{<page_id>#<content_id>}}`
+`{{@page_id}}` or `@{{page_id#content_id}}`

 Here are some examples of this in use:

 * `{{@5}}` - Include all content from the page with and id of '5'.
-* `{{@10#bkmrk-copyright-year}}` - Include the content within the element with an id of `bkmrk-copyright-year` in the page with an id of '10'.
+* `{{@10#bkmrk-copyright-year}}` - Include the content within the element of id `bkmrk-copyright-year` in the page with an id of '10'.

 You simply enter that in the page editor and then, When the page is viewed, the content will be dynamically be fetched.
 This means you can update the referenced content and it will show the same changes on any page the content is included within.